Employee assistance program

-An employee assistance program generally offers free and confidential assessments, short-term counseling, referrals, and follow-up services for employees.
+An employee assistance program in the United States generally offers free and confidential assessments, short-term counseling, referrals, and follow-up services for employees.
 EAP counselors may also work in a consultative role with managers and supervisors to address employee and organizational challenges and needs.
 Many corporations, academic institution and/or government agencies are active in helping organizations prevent and cope with workplace violence, trauma, and other emergency response situations.
 There is a variety of support programs offered for employees.
 Even though EAPs are mainly aimed at work-related issues, there are a variety of programs that can assist with problems outside of the workplace.
 EAPs have grown in popularity over the years.

 History

 Early formation

 EAPs have their origins in the late 1930s, and were formed out of programs that dealt with occupational alcoholism.
 During a time when drinking on the job was the norm, people began to notice the effects it had on job performance and productivity.
 This became a major issue for industrial jobs and would become the main focus for correction with job-based alcoholism programs.
 By 1939, the Alcoholics Anonymous (AA) movement had begun to spread throughout the Midwestern and Northeastern United States.
 People in “recovery" began to eagerly share their experiences with other workers.
 This would be the start of the EAP movement.
 Businesses also started to see the effectiveness of the programs through the rehabilitation of their workers and the rise of productivity.
 These improvements sparked the thought of what other types of problems this program could address.